Skip to main content

 Must-Try Dishes: Dahi batata puri, Paneer PB 35, Dum biryani (naan-sealed)

-What makes it special: Vegetarian Punjabi cooking with chaat-and-paneer depth that rivals pricier spots.
+What Makes it Special: Vegetarian Punjabi cooking with chaat-and-paneer depth that rivals pricier spots.

 A long-running Jackson Heights Indian standby built for crowd-pleasing curries, tandoori plates, and easy group ordering in a bright, modernized room.
 Best when you keep it classic—one creamy curry, one dry tandoor item, and plenty of naan to soak.